slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ## Design principles

-### Template minimalism
+### Plan minimalism

-- Keep templates minimal but reusable
+- Keep plans minimal but reusable
-- Apply them to multiple days or duplicate if needed
+- Apply them to multiple days via cron expressions or date ranges
-- Templates define structure, not specific content
+- Plans define structure and content placement directly via block assignments

 ### Layer separation

-- **Schedule and EPG**: High-level representations, not tied to files
+- **SchedulePlan and ScheduleDay**: High-level representations defining what content should air when
+- **EPG**: Coarse viewer-facing representation derived from ScheduleDay
-- **Playlog**: Asset-level and file-specific, includes ads, bumpers, episode files
+- **Playlog**: Asset-level and file-specific, includes ads, bumpers, episode files (resolved list of media segments)
 - **As-run log**: Factual record of what really aired and when

 ### Content selection timing

-- Content selection, rules, and avails logic are applied during playlog generation
-- Templates contain rules, not resolved content
+- Content selection is defined in SchedulePlanBlockAssignment entries (assets, series, rules, or VirtualAssets)
+- ScheduleDays are generated 3–4 days in advance with resolved asset selections
+- VirtualAssets expand to concrete Asset UUIDs during ScheduleDay generation
-- The playlog builder resolves rules into actual asset references
+- PlaylogEvents are generated from ScheduleDays with already-resolved asset references

 ### Rolling generation